 |39/2018||04-03-2018||Setting up of an IT Grievance Redressal Mechanism to address the grievances of taxpayers due to technical glitches on GST Portal-reg.||1.
 Taxpayers who have faced IT related issues while filing returns on the GST portal are supposed to make an application with evidence to the field officers or the nodal officers. |

 2. When the taxpayer makes a genuine attempt to file any returns and cannot complete the filing due to an IT related problem, IT Grievance Redressal Committee has now got the right to approve and recommend the GSTN the steps to be taken to redress the problem and state the procedures to be followed.

 3. For issues such as non-availability of internet connectivity or failure of power supply, this mechanism will not be available.

+4. If due to the non-filing of returns because of the IT problem, fees and penalty arise, the GST Council with the recommendation of the IT-Grievance Redressal Committee may waive it off.
 5. Taxpayers who couldn't file their TRAN-1 on or before 27.12.2017 due to IT-glitch, can now complete TRAN-1 filing by 30th April 2018.
 (The time limit in general for non-effected taxpayers is not extended.)
 The amount of credit cannot be modified now.
+5. For the above taxpayers, GSTR 3B has to be filled by 31st May 2018.

-|38/2018||03/26/2018||Clarifications on issues related to Job Work||1.
-When goods are sent (i) by the principal to the job worker, (ii) from one job worker to another job worker; and (iii) from the job worker back to the principal., the principal is required to file FORM GST ITC-04 every quarter with the movement details.
-This form shall be fiilled by the 25th day of the month immediately after the quarter.
+(iii) from the job worker back to the principal., the principal is required to file FORM GST ITC-04 every quarter with the movement details.
+This form shall be filled by the 25th day of the month immediately after the quarter.

 2. FORM GST ITC-04 is the intimation under the CGST act.